- 2 Minutes to read

 |SAP S4/Hana||Standard Extraction||Versions 2020 and Above|

 It is possible to convert CSV/JSON files to Parquet files when using Amazon S3 as the Target.

 Consult our Quick Guide for an illustration of how to do it.

-Please keep in mind that while the Quick Guide uses Amazon S3 as a Source, this is possible with any Database.
+Please keep in mind that while the Quick Guide uses Amazon S3 as a Source, this is possible with any Database and Google Cloud Storage.